wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 {% include note.html content="We will support both original and onboarded subscriptions until all original subscriptions are migrated to VMware Cloud services."%}

+## 2023-27.x Release Notes

+### Original and Onboarded Subscriptions

+**Monitor Google Cloud Run**: You can monitor Google Cloud Run metrics.
+See the [Integrations Release Notes](integrations_new_changed.html) for details.

+### Original Subscriptions Only

+**Service Accounts Improvement**: With this release, service accounts can create and modify ingestion policies.
+Simply make sure that you grant the **Ingestion Policies** permission to the [service account](service-accounts.html) that you want to use.

 ## 2023-25.x Release Notes

 * **Wavefront Proxy Release**: We’ve just released [Wavefront proxy 13](https://github.com/wavefrontHQ/wavefront-proxy/releases), which supports sending data to Operations for Applications subscriptions **onboarded** to VMware Cloud Services by using a VMware Cloud services access token.